-Dental trauma commonly occurs due to sporting injuries, road traffic accidents, and physical violence.
+Dental trauma commonly happens because of a sporting injury, road traffic accident, or physical violence.

 There are many types of dental trauma that can affect both baby teeth and permanent (adult) teeth.

 What type of trauma did I sustain?

 There are three common types of injuries that can happen.